-Early Indian philosopher categorized matter in five types and called them panch-tatwa (Five-elements) - Vayu (Air), Jal (Water), Agni (Fire), Prithvi (Earth) and Aakash (Sky).
+Early Indian philosopher categorized matter into five types and called them panch-tatwa (Five-elements).
+They are as follows:

 All matters are made of particles.
 These particles are very small and cannot be seen by naked eyes.
 For example a drop of water contains about 1021 particles of water.

-Mr. Robert Brown, a Scottish botanist observed the random movement of pollen grains in water in 1827, it is called Brownian motion.
+Mr. Robert Brown, a Scottish botanist observed the random movement of pollen grains in water in 1827.

 When pollen grains are kept in water, they start giggling rapidly in random order.
-This is also an evident of motion of particles of matter.
-Pollen grains moves randomly in water because the particles of water hit the pollen grains from all sides in a random manner.
+This is an evidence of motion of particles of matter.
+Pollen grains moves randomly in water because particles of water hit pollen grains from all sides in a random manner.

 Pollen grains move faster in warm water, because particles of warm water move more rapidly.